jjttjj/iboga/README.md

 * Possibly a namespace of helper functions
 * Document the process of delving into the Ib source to discover message shapes

+## See also

+* [node-ib](https://github.com/pilwon/node-ib): Another "from scratch" IB client for Node.js
+* [ib-re-actor](https://github.com/jsab/ib-re-actor): Clojure wrapper for IB's Java api.
+This is the actively maintained fork, the original project is [here](https://github.com/cbilson/ib-re-actor).

 ## License

 Copyright © 2018 Justin Tirrell